Your Account:

 Lecturer Offices and Office Hours

 You will be assigned to an office that may be shared with another professor or professors.
 This office will have a computer and a printer for your use.
 Office hours are usually coordinated to provide each professor individual time in the office.
-Please contact Lorena Vivar for your office assignment.
-Please give your regularly scheduled office hours to Lorena as soon as possible.
+Please contact Brian Barry for your office assignment.
+Please give your regularly scheduled office hours to Brian as soon as possible.
 You are expected to hold a minimum of one office hour each week for each course that you teach.
 Office hours should be held from the first week of classes through the week of final exams.
 It is important to be present in your office during scheduled office hours.
 In the interest of practicality and safety, hold office hours on campus.

 Some good places on campus for you to work or relax, other than your office include: the Technology Resource Center in KEL 2420 (if it is locked, your key card may allow you to enter), the SBSB Faculty and Staff Lounge and Patio located in SBSB 4123 (if it is locked, your office key should open door), and the small rooms on the upper floors of the library, where you may also meet outside of office hours with students.